National Center for Education Statistics (NCES), Department of Education (ED).

 Respondents/Affected Public: State, Local, and Tribal Governments.

-Abstract: The National Center for Education Statistics (NCES) seeks authorization from OMB to make a change to the Integrated Postsecondary Education Data System (IPEDS) data collection.
-Current authorization expires February 29, 2020 (OMB# 1850-0582 v.20-23).
-NCES is requesting a new clearance for the 2019-20, 2020-21, and 2021-22 data collections to enable us to make a change to six of the IPEDS data collection components, clarify definitions and instructions throughout the components, and to continue the IPEDS collection of postsecondary data over the next three years.
-IPEDS is a web-based data collection system designed to collect basic data from all postsecondary institutions in the United States and the other jurisdictions.
+Abstract: The National Center for Education Statistics (NCES) seeks authorization from OMB to continue the Integrated Postsecondary Education Data System (IPEDS) data collection.
+Current authorization expires 12/31/2016 (OMB No. 1850-0582).
+We are requesting a new clearance for the 2016-17, 2017-18, and 2018-19 data collections to enable us to provide consistency in our collection of postsecondary data over the next 3 years.
+IPEDS is a Web-based data collection system designed to collect basic data from all postsecondary institutions in the United States and the other jurisdictions.
 IPEDS enables NCES to report on key dimensions of postsecondary education such as enrollments, degrees and other awards earned, tuition and fees, average net price, student financial aid, graduation rates, student outcomes, revenues and expenditures, faculty salaries, and staff employed.
-The IPEDS web-based data collection system was implemented in 2000-01.
-In 2017-18, IPEDS collected data from 6,642 postsecondary institutions in the United States and the other jurisdictions that are eligible to participate in Title IV Federal financial aid programs.
+The IPEDS Web-based data collection system was implemented in 2000-01, and it collects basic data from Start Printed Page 8182approximately 7,500 postsecondary institutions in the United States and the other jurisdictions that are eligible to participate in Title IV Federal financial aid programs.
 All Title IV institutions are required to respond to IPEDS (Section 490 of the Higher Education Amendments of 1992 [Pub.
 L. 102-325]).
-IPEDS allows other (non-title IV) institutions to participate on a voluntary basis; approximately 200 non-title IV institutions elect to respond each year.
-IPEDS data are available to the public through the College Navigator and IPEDS Data Center websites.
+IPEDS allows other (non-title IV) institutions to participate on a voluntary basis.
+About 200 elect to respond.
+IPEDS data are available to the public through the College Navigator and IPEDS Data Center Web sites.
 This clearance package includes a number of proposed changes to the data collection.
-As part of the public comment period review, NCES requests that IPEDS data submitters and other stakeholders respond to the directed questions found in Appendix D of this submission.

 End Supplemental Information